 The bears make their valiant escape by jumping through a nearby window and scurrying away at top speed.
 Kureha is still confused about what just happened, but Mitsuko is TOO DAMN BUSY to explain exactly what happened.

 Konomi gets close and takes a swipe at Kureha.
 She steps back but this causes her to… fall down a flight of stairs AGAIN!?
 WHAT!?!?
-THEY’RE PULLING THIS SHIT A SECOND TIME!?!?!?!?
+THEY’RE PULLING THIS NONSENSE A SECOND TIME!?!?!?!?

-They even have another fucking trial!
+They even have another trial!
 It’s not even Konomi who’s on trial this time which might make sense considering SHE’S the one who knocked Kureha down the (most likely metaphorical) stairs!
-It’s Sumika and Lulu again, and the same exact arguments are being made and they have the same fucking transformation sequence, and I CAN’T BELIVE I HAVE TO EXPLAIN THIS STUPID THING AGAIN!!
+It’s Sumika and Lulu again, and the same exact arguments are being made and they have the same transformation sequence, and I CAN’T BELIEVE I HAVE TO EXPLAIN THIS LUDICROUS THING AGAIN!!

 Turns out that Mitsuko came to the rescue and shot the bear before it could take out Kureha.
 By the way, Kureha is just fine and still conscious, so I guess that whole sequence we just sat through had ABSOLUTELY NO REAL WORLD CONSEQUENCES.